yorkpshaw/hot-stocks/docs/api-design.md

     }
     ```

-* Response: An detail of portfolio stock
+* Response: A detail of portfolio stock
 * Response shape:
     ```json
     {